RyanJarv/omaha/doc/ClientLog.md

 # Enabling Logging on Production (opt-win) Builds #

 opt-win builds, such as the Google Update builds released to the public, support a limited set of logging (`OPT_LOG` statements in the code), which is disabled by default.
-To enable logging on these builds, create a file called `C:\GoogleUpdate.ini` with the following contents.
+To enable logging on these builds, create a file called `C:\BraveUpdate.ini` with the following contents.

 ```
 [LoggingLevel]